Urania P. Cummings: Biography

-Saint Thomas, U.S. Virgin Islands.
-Her father was William E Prince, and her mother was Marie Elisabeth Joshua.
+Urania Prince Cummings was born in Saint Thomas, U.S. Virgin Islands in 1899.
 She was a student at Nisky School in Saint Thomas.
-She returned to Nisky 50 years later, and gave a one-woman show in the classroom where she was scolded for drawing, and not studying.

-One of Cummings childhood memories in school is reciting the poem by George Pope Morris called "The Woodsman Spare That Tree".
+She returned to Nisky years later, and gave a one-woman show in the classroom where she was scolded for drawing, and not studying.
+One of Cummings' childhood memories in school is reciting the poem by George Pope Morris called "The Woodsman Spare That Tree".

+During World War I, she moved to New York.
 In 1922, she moved to San Francisco, California.
 While in California, Cummings attended United Negro Improvement Association (UNIA) meetings.
 The (UNIA) was founded by Marcus Garvey.

+She died on March 18, 1978 and was buried in Colma, California.

 Career

-In 1921, Cummings began studying the violin.

 Cummings studied art, public speaking, and started painting after raising her children at the age of 65.

-It is noted that in a 1972, newspaper article in The Sun Reporter that Urania was the oldest practicing Black painter.
+Her primitive style paintings feature life and scenes from the Virgin Islands and Northern California.
+In 1970, she became a member of the Oakland Art Association.
+It was noted that in a 1972 and in 1974, in the news that Cummings was the Bay Area's oldest practicing Black painter.

+She lectured on art at California State University at Hayward and Laney College.

 Exhibitions

-January 20, 1975, at the House of Representatives in Washington, D.C., Urania Cummings granddaughter Sharelle Cummings hosted an exhibit of four of her paintings.

-In 1981, she had an exhibition at the Oakland Museum.
+In 1965, she had a "successful show in her home" in the Bay Area.
+January 20, 1975, at the House of Representatives in Washington, D.C., Urania Cummings granddaughter, Sharelle Cummings, hosted an exhibit of four of her paintings.
+In 1981, she had an exhibition titled "Be all you can be" in the Oakland Museum.

-The exhibition was titled "Be all you can be".
 The exhibition was from January 24 to March 8, 1981.

 In 1999, Urania Cummings work was part of "One Hundred Years of Artists" exhibit in Berkeley, California.

 Her paintings depict daily life that she experienced growing up in St Thomas, Virgin Islands; cooking, eating, washing under palm trees.